pnp/blog/content/post/office-add-ins-community-call-january-12-2022.md

 resource.\"**

-Due to the sandboxed nature of how Office Add-ins run in a browser, this isn\'t possible.
+Due to the sandboxed nature of how Office Add-ins run in a browser, this isn't possible.
 Access files from a URL location on OneDrive, or other locations.
 Please consider submitting a feature request with more details about this scenario at <https://aka.ms/m365dev-suggestions>.